packaging careers and packaging engineer professional

 What Type of Work Do Packaging Professionals Do?

-Let’s review three different jobs in the packaging industry: research and development engineer, packaging designer, and packaging operator.
+Let’s review four different jobs in the packaging industry: research and development engineer, packaging engineer, packaging designer, and packaging operator.
 Outside of these featured positions, there are a variety of other careers that packaging professionals can pursue including marketing, business, and supply chain.

 What Does a Research and Development Engineer Do?